-All our material is available for research – the Archive Room in the Old School being open every Friday afternoon between 2pm and 4pm or by appointment with the Archivist.
+All our material is available for research – the Archive Room in the Old School being open Thursday 5 – 7 p.m.
+Sundays 2 – 4 p.m. by appointment only via the Secretary.

 Starting your walk …

 The best place to start is at the Information Centre in the TOWN HALL.
 It was never a town hall, since Llantwit Major never had a charter and had no self-government until the first parish councils were set up.
 It was originally a court house for the manor of Boverton and Llantwit, and the present building dates from the late 16th century.

 The buildings of the Town Square, around the War Memorial which was originally a preaching cross, date from the Tudor period.

 The OLD WHITE HART and the OLD SWAN were built as private houses for the Raglan family.

 The Old School or Knolles Place at the top of the square.

 ST. ILLTUD’S CHURCH

 Down the hill, Church Street leads to ST. ILLTUD’S CHURCH, standing on a site where Christ has been worshipped for over 1,500 years.
 The porch gives entry to the West Church, which contains a fine collection of Celtic stones and effigies of a priest and an Elizabethan lady.

 GATEHOUSE, DOVECOTE, the original POLICE STATION and HILLHEAD.